jcrichardson617/jcrichardson617.github.io/resume.md

 ## Professional Summary

-Data Scientist with 5 years of experience solving problems with data using various research methods and techniques to manage, query, and analyze data, find hidden patterns and develop reports to communicate results to data-minded people and other audiences.
-Enthusiastic recent graduate doctoral student with an appetite for learning new technologies and techniques as demonstrated by transitioning from a field ecologist to a programmer and statistician proficient in R, RStudio, Git, Tableau, and SQL.
+Data Scientist with 7 years of experience solving problems with data using statistics, machine learning, and data visualization to find hidden patterns and develop reports to communicate results to data-minded people and other audiences.
+Strong appetite for learning new technologies and techniques as demonstrated by transitioning from a biologist to a programmer and statistician proficient in R/RStudio, Python, Git, Tableau, and SQL.
 Proven ability to effectively communicate results and tell stories with data through oral presentations and written publications.
-Builds strong and collaborative relationships.

 ___

 ## Skill Highlights

-**Technical:**<br/>R/RStudio, Excel, Git, SQL, Matlab, HTML
+**Technical:**<br/>R/RStudio, Python (pandas, numpy, scikit learn, seaborn), Excel, SQL, Git, Spark (via Azure), HTML

-**Statistical:**<br/>Data Visualization (e.g. ggplot2, Tableau)
+**Statistical:**<br/>Data visualization (e.g. Tableau, ggplot2)
+		Deep Learning (Keras, Tensorflow)
-Machine Learning (Classification, Clustering, Dimension Reduction, Regression) Statistics (ANOVA, Generalized Linear Models, Multivariate Statistics, Natural Language Processing, Regression)
+Machine Learning (Classification, Clustering, Natural Language Processing, Regression, Reinforcement Learning)
+Statistics (ANOVA, Dimension Reduction, Generalized Linear Models, Multivariate Statistics, Regression)

 ___

 ## Professional Experience

+**Data Scientist**<br/>
+Coca-Cola Beverages Florida, Tampa, FL<br/>
+2019 - present

+*	Conducted ad hoc analyses in collaboration with managers from a variety of teams.
+*	Employed machine learning models in to classify and group a variety of data.
+*	Built R shiny apps to allow end-users to interact with models and refreshed dashboards.
+*	Built statistical models including multiple types of regression, employed dimension-reduction techniques including nonmetric multidimensional scaling and factor analyses using R.
+*	Merged, split, and transformed data using R and Python to facilitate statistical analyses and effective visualization of data.
+*	Created weekly reports using R Markdown to accurately communicate results of analyses to research group.

 **Graduate Research Scientist**<br/>
 University of South Florida, Tampa, FL<br/>
 2013 - 2018

-* Wrote and published an R package, Selectapref, which provides means to assess selection and preference among animal diets or human user preferences.
+*	Wrote and published an R package, Selectapref, which provides means to assess selection and preference among animal diets.
-* Merged, split and transformed data using R to facilitate statistical analyses and effective visualization of scientific data sets.
 *	Selected and implemented statistical analyses best suited to field collected data and the relevant research questions.
-* Built and estimated statistical models including multiple types of regression, employed dimensionreduction techniques including nonmetric multidimensional scaling and factor analyses.
-* Created weekly reports using R Markdown to accurately communicate results of analyses to research group.
-* Collected data on plant community composition as part of a long-term ecological study on the impacts of tortoise herbivory on pants.
 *	Assisted fellow laboratory members and students with statistical analyses.
 *	Wrote and reviewed manuscripts for publication in peer-reviewed journals.
-* Recipient of the Dissertation Completion Fellowship in recognition of my research and its applications.
+*	Recipient of a Dissertation Completion Fellowship in recognition of my research and its applications.

 **Graduate Teaching Assistant**<br/>
 University of South Florida, Tampa, FL<br/>